JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-explore-composables.md

   </p>
 </microformat>

-Let's examine closer the sample composable created by the Kotlin Multiplatform wizard.
+Let's examine closely the sample composable created by the Kotlin Multiplatform wizard.
 First, there is the composable `App()` function that implements the common UI and can be used on all platforms.
 Second, there is the platform-specific code that launches this UI on each platform.